A New England favorite, I love this Blackberry Jam recipe from an old Maine cookbook.

 In a large kettle put a layer of berries, then a layer of sugar, then another layer of berries and another of sugar until you have used up all the ingredients.

-Let the mixture stand for an hour before you start cooking it.
+Let the mixture stand for a couple of hours before you start cooking it.
 This allows the sugar to draw moisture out of the berries so you do not have to add any additional liquid.

 Cook over medium heat stirring frequently.
 You should cook for about 35 minutes till the jam starts to thicken.